RajKulk16/Future-Forecasting-TimeSeries/README.md

-# Future Forecasting using ARIMA, SARIMA, AUTO-ARIMA
+# Champagne sale prediction in the future using time-series.

+Models used are ARIMA, SARIMA and AUTO-ARIMA